 One advantage of using mobile tasks for grammar learning is that they set the context for learners to interact with the language and collaborate with their peers.
-Mobile apps like Telegram often have features that allow learners to engage in discussions, share their progress, and seek help from others.
+Mobile apps like Telegram often feature tools that enable learners to engage in discussions, share their progress, and seek assistance from others.
 This fosters a sense of community and creates a more social learning environment.
 By participating in discussions and collaborating with their peers, learners can practice using the grammar rules they have learned in a more authentic and meaningful way.
 They can engage in conversations, ask questions, and receive feedback from their peers, which can help reinforce their understanding of grammar concepts.
-This interaction with others also granted the learners chance to learn from different perspectives and gain insights into different language usage patterns.
+This interaction with others also gave the learners the chance to learn from different perspectives and gain insights into various language usage patterns.
 Collaboration through mobile tasks can also enhance learners' motivation and engagement.
 Working together with peers on grammar tasks can create a sense of accountability and responsibility, as learners feel a sense of commitment to contribute to the group's progress.
-This collaborative approach can also foster a supportive and encouraging learning environment, where learners can motivate and inspire each other to strive for better performance.
+This collaborative approach can also foster a supportive and encouraging learning environment, where learners can motivate and inspire one another to strive for improved performance.